 Celebrating The Delta Deuteron House:

-This year (2016) marks 100 years since completion of the Delta Deuteron House on the corner of College and Durant Avenues in Berkeley, California.
+The year 2016 marked the 100 year anniversary of completion of the Delta Deuteron House on the corner of College and Durant Avenues in Berkeley, California.
 The notable structure was commissioned by a newly formed Delta Deuteron Building Association which sold stock to raise funds for the $19,000 cost of development.
 The building was purpose-built to house the Berkeley chapter of Theta Delta Chi international fraternity; which had earlier been established in 1900 at Berkeley.

 Plans for the stately three story half-timbered ‘Tudor Revival’ style house were completed in 1915, with original design by brother Norman W. Shaw ΔΔ’08, an associate at William C. Hay’s architectural firm in San Francisco.
 Mr. Hays was also a professor at the UC School of Architecture.
 Construction was completed in 1916 with brother Shaw spending ‘…the last few months chasing the contractors about with his book of specifications, trying to make them live up to their agreements.”
 (The Shield, Fall 1916).
 The Delta Deuteron House was later featured in the May 1918 issue of The American Architect magazine.